Review: Wireless headsets from Logitech, Audio-Technica, SteelSeries, HyperX and more – TechCrunch

 It’s unfortunate that they’re not as comfortable, for me anyway, as the others on this list.
 The cups (though a bit on the warm side) and band are perfectly fine.
 It’s that there’s little rotation to those cups, meaning there’s no play to accommodate the shape of your head.
 I don’t know, maybe it’s just my big dome, but they were noticeably tighter at the front of my ear than the back, so I was constantly adjusting or trying to twist them.

-I’ll say this: if they add a bit more adjustment to the cups, these would be my default recommendation over the 7P/7X.
-As exciting as the SteelSeries sound is to me, the Cloud IIs seem more like what people expect and $50 cheaper.
+I’ll say this: If they add a bit more adjustment to the cups, these would be my default recommendation over the 7P/7X.
+As exciting as the SteelSeries sound is to me, the Cloud IIs seem more like what people expect, and are $50 cheaper.

 Logitech G-733 – $130